Structure in the speed of sound: from neutron stars to heavy-ion collisions: Comparisons to heavy-ion collective flow data

-However, the simulation results must be evaluated with caution.
-The EOS parametrization used in our study does not include a momentum dependent potential, which is repulsive for nucleon kinetic energies of most relevance for the explored collision energies~\cite{Botermans:1990qi,Sammarruca:2021bpn}.
+Still, the simulation results must be evaluated with caution.
+The EOS parametrization used in our study does not include a momentum dependent potential, which is expected to be repulsive for nucleon kinetic energies of most relevance for the explored collision energies~\cite{Botermans:1990qi,Sammarruca:2021bpn}.
 Consequently, our simulations miss an additional source of repulsion between baryons.
-Including this additional repulsion would generally lead to larger values of $dv1/dy'\big|_{y'=0}$ and smaller (more negative) values of $v_2(y=0)$, however, it is difficult to estimate the magnitude of this effect.
+Including this additional repulsion would generally lead to larger values of $dv_1/dy'\big|_{y'=0}$ and smaller (more negative) values of $v_2(y=0)$, however, it is difficult to estimate the magnitude of this effect.
 Ongoing work on including momentum dependent potentials in the simulation framework will enable addressing this problem in the future.
+Additionally, we also did not include effects due to isospin (i.e., we considered EOSs of exactly isospin-symmetric matter even though systems created in heavy-ion collisions are characterized by $Y_{Q,\rm{QCD}}^{\rm{const}} \neq 0.5$), which, however, are expected to be small at the considered energies~\cite{Sorensen:2023zkk}; this can be also seen from results shown in Fig.~\ref{fig:YQexpan}.
+Still, it is worth noting that the isospin-related effects in heavy-ion collisions, although small, are the subject of active research~\cite{Sorensen:2023zkk, FRIB400, FRIB-TA_white_paper_motivations}, including its effect on the momentum dependence of the potential~\cite{Das:2002fr,Li:2003zg,Li:2018lpy}.